×

 Prerequisites

-To access the hosted cluster by getting the kubeconfig file and credentials directly from resources, you need to be familiar with the access secrets for hosted control plane clusters.
-The secrets are stored in the hosted cluster (hosting) namespace.
-The hosted cluster (hosting) namespace contains hosted cluster resources, and the hosted control plane namespace is where the hosted control plane runs.
+To access the hosted cluster by getting the kubeconfig file and credentials directly from resources, you must be familiar with the access secrets for hosted clusters.
+The hosted cluster (hosting) namespace contains hosted cluster resources and the access secrets.
+The hosted control plane namespace is where the hosted control plane runs.

 The secret name formats are as follows: